 Borrowing from other cultures can be a way to honor different cultural elements, but it’s a fine line to walk.
 These braids originated in South Africa centuries ago, so they’re a borrowed technique if you aren’t of that culture.
-However, learning more about the background of this style allows you to celebrate the rich history while rocking this awesome hairdo.
+However, learning more about the background of this style allows you to celebrate its rich history while rocking this awesome hairdo.

+Somewhat.
 The French braid is quite similar to a boxer braid.
 While French braids occur by crossing hair strands over the top, boxer’s ones generally cross the strands underneath the sections.

 Fun fact: French braids didn’t originate in France.
 Ancient Greeks and Africans were braiding their hair in this style way before it was cool.

+Yes.
 Dutch braids are a type of boxer braid.
 While other types strive to stay close to the scalp (like cornrows), with Dutch braids, it’s all about building height.